 Log file analysis can uncover deep technical issues that search engines experience when they visit your site.
 For example, Google encountered 23% errors when visiting my website for months.
 That meant that Google did not see my homepage and other critical pages often.
 Pages not frequently crawled can cause a few issues.
 First, Google and Bing do not see your latest edits if there is a gap between a publish post and a crawled post.
 That means that Google won’t see the new content or video you added to your page for days or weeks.
 Second, Google may crawl your site less often due to the headache it deals with due to the errors.
 That means that your entire domain suffers for the future because Google remembers that the website is difficult to crawl.

 Imagine taking the same road every day to work, but lately, it always has construction on it.
 Your commute time goes from thirty minutes to one hour due to the mess that the development is causing.
 If this issue persists for days and weeks, you may decide to change your commute to solve this problem.
 This muscle memory that you’ve developed is similar to what Google experiences when visiting your site with errors.
 Remembering a path that causes headaches may sway your decision to revisit it in the future.

 If you want to learn more about log file analysis, I wrote a summary on what to do.

 Taking calculated risks within SEO should be part of your daily strategy.
 Moving target terms to page one on Google will drive additional traffic, leads, and revenue to your business.
 A complicated risk within SEO is trying to move a term already on page one higher within Google.
 If you succeed, you will receive more traffic.
 If you fail, you will potentially lose the traffic you currently recieve.
 Regardless, you should consider the steps above and apply it to your target keyword theme.

-If you would like help with your website, TM Blast is a Boston SEO Company that can drive more quality traffic and leads to your site!
+If you would like help with your website, TM Blast is a New York SEO Company that can drive more quality traffic and leads to your site!